Installing Debian Backports on Raspberry Pi

 Installing package

 At this point, you should have seen the update progress with no errors.
 Now you can move on to install your packages.
-You will need to add -t bullseye-backports to apt/apt-get for every package you install from backports.
+You will need to add -t bookworm-backports (or -t bullseye-backports as appropriate) to apt/apt-get for every package you install from backports.
 For instance:

 That’s it!